btipton-ds/VulkanQuickStart/README.md

 ## Deployment

-It's currently build as a fully linked app.
+It's currently built as a fully linked app.
 No shared libraries are required.

-## Built With

-* Built with Visual Studio 2019 (https://visualstudio.microsoft.com/downloads/)
+## Built with Visual Studio 2019 (https://visualstudio.microsoft.com/downloads/)

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors